salrashid123/gcp_tokendistributor/README.md

 ```

-The output of the provisioning step will prompt you to confirm that the image startup script and metadata looks valid.
+The output of the provisioning step will prompt Alice to confirm that the image startup script and metadata looks valid.

 At that point, the image hash value will be saved into Firestore `Kwmp//kyXrJQUCw3tzVu0ydSZrQa1ehLdVRQ9wEm4Jo=`  using the `vm_id=2503055333933721897` in firestore document key.
-Every time the TOkenClient makes a request for a security token, the TokenServer will lookup the document and verify the image hash is still the one that was authorized.
+Every time the TokenClient makes a request for a security token, the TokenServer will lookup the document and verify the image hash is still the one that was authorized.

 ```
 2020/06/23 09:47:32 tc-16a39413  us-central1-a  7953211237324536786